EzeOnoky/Project-Base-Learning-6/README.md

 ![PBL6_2](https://user-images.githubusercontent.com/122687798/222915193-284cd922-e024-445d-9464-49987e877b78.JPG)

 #### Use gdisk utility to create a single partition on each of the 3 disks - xvdf, xvdh, xvdg (*Learn how to use gdisk & fdisk and logical volume management*)
-1st we want to create a partition on the physical disk -  xvdf, xvdh, xvdg, the we switch to logical volume management.
+1st we want to create a partition on the physical disk -  xvdf, xvdh, xvdg, then we switch to logical volume management.

-*sudo gdisk /dev/xvdf* - to log in to the PHYSICAL DISK VOLUME
+*sudo gdisk /dev/xvdf* - to log in to the PHYSICAL DISK VOLUME and create partitions

 ![PBL6_3](https://user-images.githubusercontent.com/122687798/222916376-85799228-7c1b-4093-86c3-a0fcc4b05646.JPG)

-Above pix shows our partition was successful, next on this Partitions, you are going to create physical volumes
+Above pix shows our partition was successful, so from physical disk xvdf, xvdg, xvdh, we have created partitions  xvdf1, xvdg1, xvdh1.
+Next on this Partitions, we are going to create physical volumes.

 #### Install lvm2 package using the package manage yum *sudo yum install lvm2*.